 “I hope every attendee will walk away with one connection for themselves, one idea for their company, and one collaboration that can help change the world,” he concludes.

 Cost of the program is $2,000 for CEO Connection conference attendees.
-For more information or to register for the convention and Wharton program, visit: http://www.midmarketconvention.com/register/.
+Visit the convention website.

 ABOUT CEO CONNECTION

 CEO Connection is the only membership organization in the world focused exclusively on mid-market CEOs.
 It connects thousands of mid-market CEOs and leaders with each other and to people, information and resources which will help them succeed.

 Inspired by C-level Wharton executives, CEO Connection began in 2005 and has evolved into a dynamic community with wide ranging benefits uniquely designed to help the mid-market CEO and champion the mid-market perspective.
 It is all about CEOs helping CEOs.

 Founded in 1881 as the first collegiate business school, the Wharton School of the University of Pennsylvania is recognized globally for intellectual leadership and ongoing innovation across every major discipline of business education.
 With a broad global community and one of the most published business school faculties, Wharton creates ongoing economic and social value around the world.
 The School has 5,000 undergraduate, MBA, executive MBA, and doctoral students; more than 9,000 annual participants in executive education programs; and a powerful alumni network of more than 93,000 graduates.